A Report on Germany: Plan for Reconstruction

 Germany is to be put back on her economic feet and production must be the first objective; long range problems should not further be placed ahead of production.
 As long as the partition of Germany continues, Germany must export twice as much per capita from Western Germany as she did before the war in order to pay for the food necessary to feed her workers and give them energy to produce.
 Reparations should therefore end in August 1947.
 Denazification should be brought to an end.
-The right to return to work should be fully granted to industrial technicians, managers and skilled workers until a denazification court decides to revocate them at a later date.
+The right to return to work should be fully granted to industrial technicians, managers and skilled workers until a denazification court decides to revoke them at a later date.
 German militarism is dead and the taken measures will keep it dead.
 German Plants manufacturing munitions of war are demolished or dismantled and transferred to the victor nations as reparations.
 The German airplane industry is destructed.
 A small but highly effective inspection and control service, maintained by the Allied Governments will bring to attention any attempt to use materials for a future war.
 No German army will be permitted to exist.